Here’s Why People Still Show Up For Black Friday Deals, Despite The Inconvenience

 With services like Amazon Prime, customers can now take advantage of Black Friday deals from the comfort of their own homes.
 They don’t have to rush out of Thanksgiving dinner to go stand in the cold with hundreds of others waiting for the doors of Best Buy, Target, Walmart, or other popular Black Friday destinations to open.
 They can avoid the chaos, and often ultimate disappointment, by simply ordering online.
 Let’s face it, Black Friday shopping is frustrating and inconvenient.
 You’re running the risk of standing in line for hours and being shoved my strangers, without the guarantee the item you’re looking for will still be available.
 Nevertheless, thousands across America are still coming out today in search of deals.

 Why are so many still braving the madness in search of that perfect Christmas gift for family or friends?
 Is it really worth it?
 For many Americans, the answer is yes.
-According to The Washington Post, Black Friday shopping has become an American holiday tradition.
+According to the Washington Post, Black Friday shopping has become an American holiday tradition.
 The experience is tinged with nervousness but also excitement, not quite knowing what to expect when the doors finally open.

 Billions of dollars will be spent on #BlackFriday in the United States… pic.twitter.com/g6LnPH8ImG